 Please have a comfortable seat in your newly purchased camper and take some time to review this owner's manual.
-Because we are continuously innovating products and improving the technical functions of our campers, even experienced nuCamp customers will find new and exciting information about the products and components included in this camper.
+Because we are continuously improving the technical functions and innovating products on our units, even experienced nuCamp customers will find new and exciting information about the products and components included in this camper.